birdflag/birdflag.github.io/_projects/2020-09-18-logo-creation.md

 ---

-##### Logo creation for a variety of brands and identities, both speculative and real projects.
+##### Logo creation for a variety of brands and identities, both speculative and realized projects.

 <div class="gallery" data-columns="3">